-RETURN TO SPIRIT LAKE has been given 5-star reviews on Amazon.com and goodreads.com.
-It is recommended as a "must read" for anyone visiting Mount St. Helens and was recommended by The Portland Mercury as a "Good Read" for 2016.
+RETURN TO SPIRIT LAKE has been given 5-star reviews at goodreads.com.
+It is recommended as a "must read" for anyone visiting Mount St. Helens and was recommended by The Oregonian, Portland Mercury and other publications.

 Annie Bloom's Bookstore: www.annieblooms.com/

-Colasurdo has created two museum exhibits about Mount St. Helens at the Cowlitz County Historical Museum, in Kelso, Washington: “Spirit Lake Remembered” in 2000 and “Hiking the Harmony Trail: Meditations on a Changing Landscape” in 2005.
-She exhibited “In the Land of Loowit” at the Vollum Institute in Portland, Oregon in 2007.
-As a volunteer, she has served on the board of the Mount St. Helens Institute.
-She has also worked for many years as an activist to protect the Mount St. Helens National Volcanic Monument and its surrounding lands from proposed activities such as road-building, development, and mining.
-Her proposed name (“Tamanawas”) for the volcano’s new, post-1980 glacier was a finalist with the Washington State Board on Geographic Names.
+Colasurdo has created two museum exhibits at the Cowlitz County Historical Museum in Kelso, WA: “Spirit Lake Remembered” in 2000 and “Hiking the Harmony Trail: Meditations on a Changing Landscape” in 2005.
+She exhibited “In the Land of Loowit” at the Vollum Institute in Portland in 2007.
+As a volunteer, she has served on the board of the Mount St. Helens Institute and has worked for many years as an activist to protect the Mount St. Helens National Volcanic Monument and its surrounding lands from proposed activities such as road-building, development and mining.
+Her proposed name (“Tamanawas”) for the volcano’s post-1980 glacier was a finalist with the Washington State Board on Geographic Names.